joehunterdev/react-complete-guide/readme.md

   - When accesing via refs this is called uncontrolled as were **not controlling the state**
   - Uncontrolled input containers

 ---

+### Handling Side Effects, Reducers and Context hook

+  #### Sideffects useEffect hook
+  - The main job of react is to *Render UI* & *React to User Input*
+  - Side effects are everything that happens outside of normal compnenet function.
+    - Storage data browser
+    - HTTP Requests
+    - Managage timers
+  - Many side effects should not be included in your component we do this via `useEffect()` hook
+  - `useEffect((do after every component eval),[dependancies])`
+    - your side affect goes into function 1 param / then specify your dependancies in function 2nd param
+  - A good use of this would be *authenticated user status* for a login system storing auth data after refresh
+    - we could use efect to handle this so client doesnt need to login again
+    - `localStorage.setItem('isLoggedIn','1')`
+    - `useEffect((do after every component eval),[dependancies])` will run after component eval
+    - Now in storage in browser you will find this new element
+    - We can now check against this variable, but we would want to control when this runs

+  #### What not to add as dependancy
+  #### useEffect Cleanup
+  #### Summary
+  #### Reducers useReducer

+---